Hans Prinzhorn

 Hans Prinzhorn (6 June 1886 – 14 June 1933) was a German psychiatrist and art historian.

-Born in Hemer, Westphalia, he studied art history and philosophy at the University of Vienna, receiving his doctorate in 1908.
-He then went to England to receive voice training, as he planned to become a professional singer.
-He later received training in medicine and psychiatry, serving as an Army surgeon during World War I.
+Biography

+Born in Hemer, Westphalia, he studied art history and philosophy at the universities of Tübingen, Leipzig and Munich, then receiving his doctorate under Theodor Lipps with the dissertation "Gottfried Semper's basic aesthetic views" in 1908.
+He then went to the Leipzig Conservatory in 1909 and received lessons in music theory and piano.
+Afterwards he went to London to pursue his desire of becoming a singer, however his voice was ultimately not good enough for an artistic career.
+After his second wife developed a psychiatric illness, he gained an interest for medicine.
+In 1913 he started studying medicine, receiving his training at the universities of Freiburg and Strasbourg.
+He completed his second doctorate (in medicine) in 1919 at the University of Heidelberg after an invitation from Karl Wilmanns, with the dissertation "The artistic capabilities of the mentally ill".
+Fresh after graduation, he worked as a military doctor when World War 1 broke out.

 In 1919 he became assistant to Karl Wilmanns at the psychiatric hospital of the University of Heidelberg.
 His task was to expand an earlier collection of art created by the mentally ill and started by Emil Kraepelin.
 When he left in 1921 the collection was extended to more than 5,000 works by about 450 "cases".

 In 1922 he published his first and most influential book, Bildnerei der Geisteskranken.
-Ein Beitrag zur Psychologie und Psychopatologie der Gestaltung (The plastic activity of the mentally ill.
-A contribution to the psychology and psychopathology of formal configuration), richly illustrated with examples from the collection.
+Ein Beitrag zur Psychologie und Psychopatologie der Gestaltung (Artistry of the mentally ill: A Contribution to the Psychology and Psychopathology of Configuration), richly illustrated with examples from the collection.
 While his colleagues were reserved in their reaction, the art scene was enthusiastic.
 Jean Dubuffet was highly inspired by the works, and the term Art Brut was coined.

 The book is mainly concerned with the borderline between psychiatry and art, illness and self-expression.
 It represents one of the first attempts to analyse the work of the mentally ill.